 Later on, a friend sat on these notoriously fragile headphones, and I could not fix them with superglue or JB Weld, so I had to look for a replacement.

 Having heard good things about the Steelseries Siberia V2, and catching them on a sale, I purchased a pair, and found myself disappointed.
 The headphones sounded fine overall, but it seemed a bit muffled, the “sparkle” wasn’t in the high end of the frequency range, and the openness that I loved about the SA1000 wasn’t there.
-The closed nature of the headphones also seemed to exaggerate the bass, more than my liking.
+They also seemed to exaggerate the bass, more than my liking.
+“Boomy” or “loose”, if I understand the terms correctly.
 When they also started hurting my ears after wearing them a couple of hours, I searched for something else.

 My next pair of headphones was the Philips SHP9500, again purchased on sale after reading good reviews.
 They were an improvement both in sound quality and comfort over the Siberia V2, but still did not match what I had loved about the SA1000s.
 I used these for several years, resigned to budgetary constraints.